franciscogrca/Digital-electronics-2/Lab01-Assignment.md

-# Lab 1: YOUR_FIRSTNAME FAMILYNAME
+# Lab 1: Francisco Abelardo García Avilés

 Link to your `Digital-electronics-2` GitHub repository: